rahi-lab/targettrack/README.md

 4. Place your `.h5` data file in the "targettrack" folder then run the program from your command line with `python3 gui_launcher.py [dataset name]`, where `[dataset name]` is the name of your file.

+# Preparing your data into our `.h5` format

+## Exporting to hdf5 files from a different system or language

+- The file must
+- All images should have the same (Channel,Width,Height,Depth) dimensions and should be saved as hdf5 datasets with name `0/frame` ~ 'N/frame'
+- The hdf5 attribute `N_neurons` should be set to a integer >1.

+## For python users
+Please refer to the

 # Running demo for mask annotations
 We guide you step-by-step through the demo: